uadnan/CodeSkulptor-Server/README.md

 ## Compiling for Windows
 CodeSkulptor Server is written in [Google Go][2].
 To compile CodeSkulptor you must have Go Compilor installed on your PC.
 If you have already installed then opens `Comamnd Prompt` on windows and execute `build.bat`.

-`build.bat` will try to execute Go Compilor and if build was sucessfull executable will be saved to `bin\CodeSkulptorServer.exe`.
+`build.bat` will try to execute Go Compilor and if build was sucessfull executable will be saved as `CodeSkulptorServer.exe` inside `bin` directory.

 ## Compiling for Other OS
-To compile CodeSkulptor Server for other OS you have to replace some OS specific functions in [src/codeskulptor/listener.go][3].
+To compile CodeSkulptor Server for other OS you have to replace OS specific function i.e `getExePath` that lives inside [src/codeskulptor/listener.go][3].

 ## Running Server
 To run CodeSkulptor Server exeutes `bin\CodeSkulptorServer.exe`.
 This will also try to open `localhost:2846` within prefered web browser.
 CodeSkulptor Server listens on port `2846`.
 If browser doesn't opens automatically try to open `localhost:2846` inside Google Chrome, Mozilla Firefox or Safari.
 Sorry Internet Explorer not full supports CodeSkulptor.